 The energy sector is significantly impacted by public policy and regional considerations.
 Regarding the evaluation of economic viability in the leadup to practical implementation of these technologies, I believe it would be useful to engage in dialogue with relevant governmental bodies around the world, as well as with financial institutions and institutional investors.
-I hope that going forward all the more aware of how indispensable constructive dialogue with financial backers - including financial institutions and investors - will be in realizing a smooth Energy Transition and in implementing economically viable Carbon Neutrality initiatives worldwide.
-Going forward, we will continue to dedicate our resources to technological development and, through engagement with society at large and innovative collaboration with our partners, we will contribute to realizing global Carbon Neutrality as soon as possible.
-We sincerely look forward to everyone's support as we proceed toward achieving these goals.
+I hope that going forward of understanding for the installation of decarbonization technologies at some existing customers in the power generation sector, including public and private entities.
+We aim to cooperate proactively with these partners while making full use of MHI Group technologies.